Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Mental health conditions are common, affecting 1 in 5 adults.
-Mental health illnesses are health problems that change a person’s thinking, feeling, mood or actions.
-They can be long lasting.
-Some common ones are depression, anxiety, bipolar disease and schizophrenia.
+Mental health conditions are common — more than 1 in 5 adults are affected.
+Mental health conditions are health issues that change a person’s thinking, feeling, mood or actions.
+They can be short-term or long lasting.
+Some common ones are depression, anxiety, bipolar disorder and schizophrenia.

-Research shows that support from family and friends is vital in helping someone with a mental illness.
+Research shows that support from family and friends is vital in helping someone with a mental health condition.
 It’s important that you:

 Here’s how you can help: